 How to keep up with the latest community information

-Keep up to date and learn how you can be involved in the plan through subscribing to the bi-annual community newsletter – the Precinct Scoop.
+We are helping you to keep up to date and learn how you can be involved in the precinct plan through providing regular updates through our Precinct School Communications.

 The Victorian Government is transforming local education through the Frankston North Education Plan.